ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 To apply tags to a {{site.data.keyword.block_storage_is_short}} volume, follow these steps:

-1. Make a `GET /volumes/{volume_id}` call and copy the hash string from `Etag` property in the response header.
+1. Make a `GET /volumes/{volume_id}` call and copy the hash string from the `Etag` property in the response header.
 You need to use the hash string when you specify `If-Match` in the `PATCH /volumes/{volume_id}` request to create user tags for the volume in step 2.
-For example, to generate the response header information, make a call similar to this example:
+To generate the response header information, make an API call similar to the following example:

    ```curl
    curl -sSL -D GET\